GANT3R/currency-converter/README.md

 # currency-converter
-Minimalistic currency converter.
+Minimalistic browser extension "currency converter".
 Used by exchangerate-api